City streets in Bishkek

 Is Kyrgyzstan wheelchair accessible?+

 Honest answer: only partially in parts of Bishkek and Osh.
-Sidewips are uneven, curb cuts are inconsistent, and marshrutkas require steps.
+Sidewalks are uneven, curb cuts are inconsistent, and marshrutkas require steps.
 Many guesthouses lack elevators.
 Travellers with mobility needs should plan slower pacing, private transfers, and confirmed step-free rooms—never assume from photos alone.

 Can I use public transport with limited mobility?+